UniPiTechnology/evok/docs/debugging.md

 /opt/evok/bin/evok -d
 ```

+!!! success

     You can examine or copy the output.